day8/re-frame/README.md

 ## It Leverages Data

-You might already know that ClojureScript is a modern lisp, and that lisps are **homoiconic**.
+You might already know that ClojureScript is a modern Lisp, and that Lisps are **homoiconic**.
 If not, you do now.

 This homoiconic bit is significant.
-It means you program in a lisp by creating and assembling lisp data structures.
+It means you program in a Lisp by creating and assembling Lisp data structures.
 Dwell on that for a moment.
 You are **programming in data**.
 The functions which later transform data, themselves start as data.
-In the beginning, there was only data.

-Clojure programmers place particular emphasis on the primacy of data, and they like to meditate on aphorisms like **Data is the ultimate in late binding**.
+Clojure programmers place particular emphasis on the primacy of data, and they like to meditate on aphorisms like **data is the ultimate in late binding**.
 (Less productively, they also like re-watching Rich Hickey videos, and wishing their hair was darker and more curly)

 I cannot stress enough what a big deal this is.
 It may seem like a syntax curiosity at first but, when the penny drops for you on this, it tends to be a profound moment.
-And once you understand the importance of this concept at the language level, you naturally want to leverage similar power at the library level.
+And once you understand the importance of this concept at the language level, you naturally want to leverage similar power at the library and system levels.

 So, it will come as no surprise, then, to know that re-frame has a data oriented design.
 Events are data.
 Effects are data.
 DOM is data.